ml-struct-bio/cryodrgn/README.md

 * `--reinvert-data`, Use if particles are dark on light
 * Architecture parameters with `--enc-layers`, `--enc-dim`, `--dec-layers`, `--dec-dim`
 * `--amp` to enable mixed precision training (fast!)
+* `--multigpu` to enable parallelized training across multiple GPUs

-### Example usage:
+### Recommended usage:

-It is recommended to first train on lower resolution images (e.g. D=128) with `--zdim 8` using the default architecture (fast).
-After validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow).
+1) It is highly recommended to first train on lower resolution images (e.g. D=128) with `--zdim 8` using the default architecture (fast) as an initial pass to sanity check results and perform any particle filtering.

 Example command to train a cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 8-D latent variable model
+    # 8-D latent variable model, default architecture
     $ cryodrgn train_vae projections.128.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 50 \
             -o 00_vae128_z8

+2) After any particle filtering, then train a larger model on the downsampled images.
+Because the architecture parameters constrain the complexity of the learned function, a larger architecture will be capable of learning more heterogeneity.

+Example command to train a larger cryoDRGN model for 25 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

+    # 8-D latent variable model, large architecture
+    $ cryodrgn train_vae projections.128.mrcs
+            --poses pose.pkl \
+            --ctf ctf.pkl \
+            --zdim 8 -n 25 \
+            --enc-dim 1024 --enc-layers 3 --dec-dim 1024 --dec-layers 3 \
+            -o 01_vae128_big_z8

+3) Finally, after validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow):

-Example command to train a 8-D latent variable cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a larger cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 8-D latent variable model with a larger MLP architecture
+    # 8-D latent variable model, larger images, large architecture
     $ cryodrgn train_vae projections.256.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 25 \
             --enc-dim 1024 --enc-layers 3 --dec-dim 1024 --dec-layers 3 \
-            -o 01_vae256_z8
+            -o 02_vae256_big_z8

 The number of epochs `-n` refers to the number of full passes through the dataset for training, and should be modified depending on the number of particles in the dataset.
-For a 100k particle dataset, the above settings required ~6 min per epoch for D=128 images + default architecture, ~12 min/epoch for D=128 images + large architecture, and ~47 min per epoch for D=256 images + large architecture.
+For a 100k particle dataset on 1 GPU, the above settings required ~6 min per epoch for D=128 images + default architecture, ~12 min/epoch for D=128 images + large architecture, and ~47 min per epoch for D=256 images + large architecture.

 If you would like to train longer, a training job can be extended with the `--load` argument.
 For example to extend the training of the previous example to 50 epochs: